New England Prospect: An Innovative Map Exhibition from 1980

 Of the several presentations, the “most appropriate to the Seminar’s folkloristic emphasis” was Richard Candee’s on the surveys and plans in Kittery and southern Maine by William and John Godsoe.
 Candee had initially been interested in architecture in seventeenth-century Maine, an interest which led him to the Godsoe’s drawings of buildings on their plans (Candee 1982):

-Other presenters each had an empirical encounter with early maps (Benes and Benes 1982, 6–7).
+Other presenters each had a similarly empirical encounter with early maps (Benes and Benes 1982, 6–7).

 Benes brought all these threads of scholarship together in a single “New England Map Bibliography,” ignoring the significant differences in research agendas and approaches to maps and instead grouping a wide variety of works in a single expression of the history of cartography (Benes and Benes 1982, 117–25).